-Given the complexity of these cases, it is best to contact an experienced Texas eminent domain and condemnation lawyer as soon as you receive notice that a taking of your private property may occur.
+Given the complexity of these matters, it is best to contact an experienced Texas eminent domain and condemnation lawyer as soon as you receive notice that a taking of your private property may occur.
 Eminent domain and condemnation cases involve strict deadlines and requirements for determining the true market value of your property.
-If you do not meet the deadlines or you do not follow the correct procedures, your private property could be taken without payment of the compensation you are entitled to.
+If you do not meet the deadlines or you do not follow the correct procedures, your property could be taken without payment of the compensation you are entitled to.

 Our team of Texas eminent domain and condemnation lawyers can explain your legal rights and what to expect before, during, and after the taking.
 Throughout the entire process, our lawyers fight to protect your property rights and interests.
-The sooner you hire a lawyer, the sooner your attorney can begin taking steps to ensure that your legal rights are protected.
+The sooner you hire a lawyer, the sooner he or she can begin taking steps to ensure that your legal rights are protected.

 The Texas civil litigation attorneys of Marrs Ellis & Hodge LLP have extensive experience handling condemnation and eminent domain cases throughout Texas.
 Contact our law firm today to schedule a free consultation.

 Luke Ellis, Justin Hodge, Jacob Merkord, and Kyle Baum have conducted numerous jury trials, special commissioners’ hearings, and expert and fact-witness depositions in eminent-domain cases.
 Here are some representative case examples:

 Peregrine Pipeline Company, L.P. v.
 Eagle Ford Land Partners, L.P., No. E200700046, In the County Court at Law No. 2, Johnson County, Texas (2014):

 Luke Ellis and Justin Hodge represented a landowner in a jury trial over the disputed value of a pipeline easement.
 The Plaintiff pipeline company had offered $80,000.
 After a week-long trial, the jury returned a verdict of $1.66 million in the landowner’s favor, the exact amount testified to by the property owner’s appraiser.
 Peregrine appealed and the jury verdict.
 The parties sreached a settlement while the case was pending on appeal that resulted in $616,943.47 net to the client.